antonychiu2/AppScanStandard_Jenkins/README.md

 In this example, We will be leveraging an existing scan template (.scant) which contains all the necessary configurations such as authentication, test policy, as well as any other parameters to conduct a successful DAST scan on our target application.

-## Pre-requisite
+## Demo pre-requisite
-This is tested on AppScan Standard 10.2.0.
+* This demo is run on AppScan Standard 10.2.0.
 It is possible that previous versions of ASD will also work as the commands used here are standard commands.
+* This demo runs on an all-in-one demo box where ASD and Jenkins are installed on a Windows box, we can adapt this to a distributed Jenkins environment where the windows machine which ASD is installed is a Jenkins slave in a distributed architecture.
+* To repeat the exact same demo as shown here,  first create a folder in C:\scanTemplates
+* Download all the .scan, .scant and .bat file in this repo and put them into the folder

 ## Step 1 - Creating the pipeline